sdarlington/sdarlington.github.io/content/posts/2008-07-02-cinque-terre-tuscany-italy.md

 Having been there nearly a week and roughly established the time required to get to [Pisa](http://www.zx81.org.uk/travel/pisa-tuscany-italy.html), more or less the half-way stage to the [Cinque Terre](http://wikitravel.org/en/Cinque_Terre), I decided that I might as well try to get there.

 By the time I got past Pisa I was questioning my sanity.
 I’d had to get up early which is something that I never consider to be a good start to a day.
 I’d have been willing to overlook that had it not been raining.
 Heavily.
-It was the kind of rain where the water bounces from the bonnet and the wipers running at full speed still result in a blurred windscreen and visibility barely beyond the front of the car ((I may be slightly over-dramatising events here.
-Nevertheless, the rain would have made walking from village to village incredibly soggy and miserable.)).
+It was the kind of rain where the water bounces from the bonnet and the wipers running at full speed still result in a blurred windscreen and visibility barely beyond the front of the car[^1].

 Still, having made it that far I decided to continue.